dreamking60/d3-start-to-finish-leanpub/manuscript/18 More on D3 joins.md

 ### Add `updateGroup` function

-Now we add a new function `updateGroup` and call it on each `<g>` element using D3’s `each` method.
-This is similar to what we did when joining arrays to groups of elements in the previous section.
+Now we add a new function `updateGroup` and call it on each `<g>` element using D3’s `.each` method.
+This is similar to what we did when joining arrays to groups of elements earlier in this chapter.

 ```js
 let myData = [